tirimatangi/MultiArena/README.md

 the addresses of active memory allocations.

-`StatisticsArenaResource` behaves otherwise like a thread-safe `SynchronizedArenaResource` except that it keeps track of the addresses of the allocated chucks and their sizes.
+`StatisticsArenaResource` behaves otherwise like a thread-safe `SynchronizedArenaResource` except that it keeps track of the addresses of the allocated chunks and their sizes.
 This information is stored internally into a map.
 Normally it is not the duty of a MultiArena resource to keep track of this information, so `StatisticsArenaResource` is a bit slower than the other four versions.